Douglas Stewart, M. Ed, SAG/AFTRA

 Producing Artistic Director/Instructor

 Douglas Stewart is an accomplished producer, director, presentation trainer, writer, actor, dancer, and voice-over talent.
 He has over 100 professional theater and dance productions to his credit.
 Recently, he appeared at the 2016 Fringe Festival as Sheriff Traeger in Marcus Anthony's So Bright the Night.
 He also played the family patriarch, Frank Daugherty, in another original production of Anthony's play, The Booby Trap, at The Nimbus Theatre.
 In 2019, Stewart appeared with his daughter, Kaitlyn Stewart, in the Minneapolis 24-Hour Film Festival in a work called What About You?
-His major feature films include featured or supporting roles in Lightning Jack, Cold Feet, If You Could Say It In Words, Car Dealer, Tender Mercies, and Cultivating Charlie.
+His major feature films include featured or supporting roles in Rust, Lightning Jack, Cold Feet, If You Could Say It In Words, Car Dealer, Tender Mercies, and Cultivating Charlie.
 On TV he has appeared in Dallas, Lazarus Man and Unsolved Mysteries.
 He has numerous national & regional commercials and industrial films to his credit including principal roles for Lupient Infiniti, Hyundai Motors, Lone Star Beer, Showbiz & Chuck E' Cheese Pizza, Walmart, Texas Instruments, Miller Brewing, Eastman Kodak, Southwestern Bell Telephone, and Bounce Fabric Softener.
 Doug was a national spokesman for Mary Kay Cosmetics for several years.
 Many of Stewart's students have appeared on the stage and in feature film, network television shows, and national television commercials.

 Stewart has directed numerous plays including the most recently successful TMT productions of David Mamet's Oleanna, Conor McPherson's The Weir and Will Eno's Thom Pain.
 Other directing credits include productions of Bleacher Bums, A Christmas Carol, Talk Radio, Glengarry Glen Ross, Scenes from Faust, The Rivals, Charlotte's Web, Waiting for Lefty, Greater Tuna, and numerous scenes and monologues for his former touring company, Shakespeare-on-the Halfshell.
-His 2008 original play with music, Earth Day Rocks, has been revised for a 2019 production at the Lake Harriet Upper School directed by TMT Associate Director, Anna Crace.
+His 2008 original play with music, Earth Day Rocks, was revised for a 2019 production at the Lake Harriet Upper School directed by TMT Associate Director, Anna Crace.

 As a dancer, Stewart performed in many of the world's most famous full-length ballets as a company member of the Pittsburgh Ballet Theatre, Dallas Ballet, Atlanta Ballet and, recently, with the Continental Ballet in Bloomington.
 His acting ability lead him to perform numerous character roles in dance such as Drosselmeyer in The Nutcracker (Dallas Ballet), Dr. Coppelius and The Burgermeister in Coppelia (Pittsburgh Ballet Theatre), and King Fortinbras in Sleeping Beauty (Continental Ballet).